xak2000/nomad/website/source/docs/job-specification/network.html.md

 ## `network` Examples

-The following examples only show the `network` stanzas.
-Remember that the `network` stanza is only valid in the placements listed above.
+The following examples only show the `network` blocks.
+Remember that the `network` block is only valid in the placements listed above.

 ### Bandwidth